Nets-mobile-acceptance/Netaxept-iOS-SDK/README.md

 ```

 ## Contact
-If you have any question or feedback, please contact us via email: mobile-acceptance@nets.eu.
+If you have any question or feedback, please contact us via email: in-app-support@nets.eu.

 License
 ----